ethanKletschke/TSX-Portfolio-App/README.md

 A TypeScript React app used as my portfolio.

 - Author: Ethan Kletschke
-- Version: `2.1.0`
+- Version: `2.2.0`
 - Development Environment: Ubuntu (WSL)
   - Initially tested on MS Edge, mostly tested on Mozilla Firefox
-    - Screenshots taken from output on Firefox in light mode
+    - Screenshots taken from output on Firefox
 - Technologies used:
   - NPM
   - Node.js